Ai4simplegames/4/README.md

 # ?-4
 I, will be realising ?-4 soon or the src code of the whole thing for you guys.
-It is a new ai for snake game i made that will once be the dominate as more knowledge i will get, follow my journey.
+It is a new ai for some games i want it to work for but it won't lol.